Natural Glamour

 Henrybuilt's Approach to Wood

 “We designed the space to be at once luxurious and fun.
 Super functional and relaxing.
-Tools at hand and visible but without the feeling of clutter,” said Henrybuilt Design Director Lisa Tanno.
-Creative use of the Opencase wall panel system was part of the solution.
+Tools at hand and visible but without the feeling of clutter,” Henrybuilt’s Design Director said.
+Creative use of the Opencase wall panel system was part of that solution.

-It’s really about packing in function that supports the activities that bring joy to the clients.
-Specialized products, much of it visible, and some of it hidden behind closed doors.
+It was about packing in function that supports everyday activities that bring joy to the clients—specialized products, much of them visible and some of them hidden behind closed doors.

-“There is a pleasure in the daily use of all the Henrybuilt areas of the house.
-The touch.
-The texture.
-The fluid movement.
-The feel of the way a drawer opens,” said Small.
+“There is a pleasure in the daily use of all the Henrybuilt areas of the house: the touch, the texture, the fluid movement, the feel of the way a drawer opens,” Small said.
 “Every time we use it, we enjoy it.”

-As the house is nestled into – not pushing against – its natural environment, Henrybuilt’s tailored system nestles into Taylor Lombardo’s architecture.
-And, sometimes it stands out as a piece of interior architecture on its own, as in the case of the wardrobe in the primary bedroom.
-It serves as an interior wall with a level of porosity allowing a visual breeze above and around it.
+As the house is nestled into—not pushing against—its natural environment, Henrybuilt’s tailored system, from the kitchen to the covered outdoor area, nestles into Taylor Lombardo’s architecture.
+And sometimes it stands out as a piece of interior architecture in itself, as in the case of the wardrobe in the primary bedroom.
+It serves as an interior wall with a level of porosity, allowing a visual breeze above and around it.

 The design intent also focused on creating a feeling that every room has a natural connection to the outdoors.